Contact Cathy Duffy, Ed.D., Associate Professor

 As they have done for the past 30 years, Champlain accounting students participate in the Volunteer Income Tax Assistance Program (VITA).
 VITA is a governmental program that offers free tax help for low-to-moderate income taxpayers, elderly taxpayers, and military personnel and their families.
 Champlain's accounting students are involved working primarily with low-to-moderate income taxpayers.

-A three-day workshop run in conjunction with the IRS and a Champlain Accounting faculty member teaches students the fundamentals of personal income tax returns.
+Students engage in a workshop run in conjunction with the IRS to learn the fundamentals of personal income tax returns.
 At the end of the three days, students take an exam provided by the IRS, and if they pass, they become VITA volunteers.

 "This experience requires a large time commitment of training and service.
 Students must become familiar with federal and state tax laws and with the computer software we use," says Bahar, "We rely on your students to keep our program going, and local families rely on them for one of the most important financial opportunities of the year."